Healthy Gums are the Foundation for a Healthy Smile

 - Irritated, red or swollen gums

-- Loose teeth or changes in the bite
+- Loose teeth or changes in your bite

 - Persistent bad breath

 Periodontal therapy treatments include both surgical and non-surgical techniques to restore health to the tissues that support the teeth (gums and bone) and prevent tooth loss.
-Dr. Becker will perform a thorough evaluation of your oral health and recommend the most effective treatment based on the severity of gum disease.
-Dr. Becker has incorporated the use of dental lasers for the treatment of gum disease, providing more accurate results with less bleeding, swelling and down time.
+We will perform a thorough evaluation of your oral health and recommend the most effective treatment based on the severity of gum disease.

-Crown Lengthening Surgery: surgical procedure in which tooth structure that is covered by gum and bone tissue may need to be exposed either for cosmetic reasons (too make the teeth look longer and the smile less gummy) or to aid in securing a new dental crown.
+Crown Lengthening Surgery: A surgical procedure in which tooth structure that is covered by gum and bone tissue may need to be exposed either for cosmetic reasons (to make the teeth look longer and the smile less gummy) or to aid in securing a new dental crown.

 How to Prevent Gum Disease